 Finding the ideal tenant for your rental property can be challenging.
 After all, you’re giving someone permission to occupy your home, pay the rent on time, and maintain it.
 The wrong tenant selection might result in property damage, missed or late rent payments, and legal difficulties.
-On the other side, choosing the ideal tenant can result in a hassle-free and successful renting experience.
-Here are seven things to take into account when choosing the ideal tenant for your rental property:
+On the other hand, choosing the ideal tenant can result in a hassle-free and successful renting experience.

 The tenant’s ability to pay rent on time is crucial.
 You should verify their employment and income by asking for recent pay stubs, W-2s or tax returns.
 Consider the stability of their job and whether their income is sufficient to cover the rent and other expenses.